School District Gets A+ in Primary Routing, Failover, In-Vehicle Networks & Cloud Management with Cradlepoint Solutions

 A few years ago Shahryar Khazei, the CIO of LAUSD, needed to connect administration and school sites that had no wired or wireless access set up.
 This became extremely important to meet the needs of district operations and the Smarter Balanced Assessment Testing in California.

 For an alternative means of providing bandwidth, LAUSD conducted a competitive bid process in which the public was invited to submit packages describing how their solutions would meet the District’s requirements and at what costs.
-After review of these packages by an independent panel of District employees, the package containing Cradlepoint’s AER Series routers with wired and wireless capabilities were selected as providing the best value to the District.
+After review of these packages by an independent panel of The District chose Cradlepoint NetCloud Service for branch and mobile for seamless and instant failover, Out-of-Band Management, and cloud configuration and troubleshooting, all delivered via a purpose-built LTE adapter with 24x7 support and a limited lifetime warranty.

-LAUSD is also piloting connectivity on school buses leveraging Cradlepoint COR Series in-vehicle solutions to benefit students.
+LAUSD is also piloting connectivity on school buses leveraging Cradlepoint’s in-vehicle solutions to benefit students.

 CONTINUITY OF NETWORK SERVICE